English Learners Overview

 How long does it take to learn another language?

-It typically takes between 5-7 academic years to learn another language (Collier, V.P, & Thomas, W.P, 1997).
+According to research it takes 5-7 academic years to learn another language (Collier, V.P, & Thomas, W.P, 1997).
 Every child is different and regardless of the type of EL program they are enrolled in, it can take five years or less for students with a strong foundation in their native language to learn another language and up to nine years or more for students who do not possess a strong understanding of their native language.

 There are four major components that drive language acquisition for school: sociocultural, linguistic, academic, and cognitive processes.
 For students with a primary language other than English, these interdependent processes---cognitive, academic, and linguistic development---must occur in a supportive sociocultural environment through both their first language and their second language to enhance student learning (Collier, V.P, & Thomas, W.P, 2007).
 The scope of District 300’s EL Programs adheres to these principles.